 Melinda Eliza creates sacred paintings for modern, spiritual women.
-Her original and commissioned paintings connect to the strength and wisdom of the divine feminine and serves to mirror the inner truth and courage of the viewer.
+Her work connects the strength and wisdom of the divine feminine and serves to mirror the inner truth and courage of the viewer.
 Every painting is a creative act of devotion – her artwork is more than canvas and paint, for when each brush stroke is a prayer, a sacred light shines.

 an interview with Melinda